wspr/lualdap/README.md

     NEWS.md         -- News and release notes
     CONTRIBUTORS.md -- Who contributed what
     LICENSE.md      -- MIT License reference

+# License

+LuaLDAP is free software and uses the same license as Lua 5.1.

+# Contributors

 Please see CONTRIBUTORS for contribution information and documentation on original source.